mhvwerts/randommw/README.md

 ## To do

 - Set the random seed explicitly using recommended procedure (see Ref.
 [1]).
 Document the functioning of `RanNormalSetSeedZig()` which when provided with the proper set of parameters can re-initialize the PRNG in exactly the same state as previously stored.
-- Add command line options to test programs.
+- Add command line options to the test programs.
 - Make a histogrammer that outputs CSV (or raw binary) for plotting, e.g. with Python/matplotlib.
 - Use in actual Brownian simulation and hook up to DDM Toolkit.

+## Suggestions for future work

 - Plug in other uniform PRNGs as the random source.
 - Include programs that explicitly test quality of randomness (e.g., see [8] for feeding output to standard random test suites) and normal-ness of generated normally distributed random numbers, instead of relying of reported tests by Doornik.